jollytyagi360-art/job-market-intelligence-system/README.md

 ![Skills](outputs/Screenshot 2026-04-14 211053.png)

 **Insight:**
-SQL and Python are the most frequently required skills.
+SQL and Python are the most demanded skills.

 ---